EtomonUSA/etomon-test-data/README.md

 # Building

 To build run `npm run build`.
 Output will be saved to the `data` folder.
-The output format is LZMA compressed BSON (e.g. .bson.xz) to save space when publishing to NPM.
+The output format is LZMA compressed MessagePack (e.g. .xz) to save space when publishing to NPM.

 # Installing

-Once built, you can decompress the BSON files with `npm run decompress`.
+Once built, you can decompress the MessagePack files with `npm run decompress`.

 # Using

 To access the data use `require('@dailynodemodule/emperor-data')`.
 The module exposes two Array-like objects `emperors` and `states`.
-The data and returned at runtime to avoid memory constraints.
+The data and loaded at runtime to avoid memory constraints.